• Skip to primary navigation

 Day 15: Departure Day

-Transfers will be provided to Amman Airport for return flights home, based on flight departure time.
-Depending on your routing, you may be able to fly on OneWorld Alliance member Royal Jordanian Airlines directly to New York or Chicago; return to Cairo to connect with a homeward flight, or depart during the night to fly from Amman to a European hub where you can connect with your flight home.
+Transfers will be provided to Amman Airport for return flights home, based on flight departure time during the night or the following day.
+Depending on your routing, you may be able to fly on OneWorld Alliance member Royal Jordanian Airlines directly to New York or Chicago; return to Cairo to connect with a homeward flight; or fly from Amman to a European hub where you can connect with your flight home.

 Physical Activity Level